-Since the last inspection the service had evidenced the capacity to improve.
+Since the last inspection the service had evidenced the capacity to develop improvement plans.
+Key question 1 addressed issues of continued delay in permanency planning.

 Improved quality assurance processes were in place.
 These enabled some key performance indicators to be monitored and analysed and provide oversight of practice within the team.
 This contributed to consistency in key elements of practice which promoted children's safety and wellbeing.

-We assess there was now a more consistent overview of key processes, such as caregiver checks, caregiver reviews, unannounced visits and safer caring plans.
 We noted some of quality assurance processes were not up to date and urged attention to this detail to safeguard children and caregivers', and the continued progress of improvement planning.

 The requirement from the last inspection relating to the monitoring, reporting and analysis of serious incidents had not been met.
 Several significant incidents and allegations had not been submitted as notifications to the Care Inspectorate.
 We were however satisfied that child protection procedures had been followed when allegations of abuse were made.
-The requirement relating to notifications to the Care Inspectorate will be repeated (see requirement 1).
+The requirement relating to notifications to the Care Inspectorate will be repeated for the fostering services.
+As adopters are dual approved as foster carers, we decided it was not necessary to repeat this requirement for the adoption service.

-The service has an experienced panel chair and panel membership was diverse.
-Caregivers do not at present attend their panel reviews and therefore we were unclear on the independence and scrutiny oversight of carer reviews.
+We noted Panel membership was diverse and included an experienced chairperson.
+Caregivers do not currently attend their Panel reviews and we were unclear on the independence and scrutiny oversight of caregiver reviews.
 Key Question 1 addresses this issue which includes an identified area for improvement.

-Panel members have access to a range of learning and development opportunities, however, they were not being supported through annual appraisal.
+Panel members had access to a range of learning and development opportunities; however, they were not being supported through annual appraisal.
 This will form an area for improvement (see area for improvement 1).